Portulacaria afra 'Medio-picta' (Variegated Elephant Bush)

 Winter Dormancy and Health:

-• Growth slows significantly
+• Growth slows in cooler months

 Botanical Name: Portulacaria afra ‘Medio-picta’